5 Gamebooks to use for Starting out with Solo RPGs

 5) Highways and Holloways by Martin Barnabus Noutch

-This one isn't particularly beginner friendly, but it is the one I would recommend for getting into Open-world Gamebooks.
+This one is a more complex gamebook, but it is the one I would recommend for getting into Open-world Gamebooks.
 In this type of book you can take the same character(s) from one book to another and back again, keeping track of what has happened through keywords and tickboxes.

 Highways and Holloways is the second book of Steam Highwayman, and stands well on it's own.
 You ride your steam bike (velosteam) around steampunk England (and soon Cornwall and Wales).
 Holding up steam wagons, annoying the guilds, possibly joining a workers revolution, robbing country houses and building your reputation.